ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 | CD8_HIMC-1_Lot-1 | 5-prime | ADT-Index-1 | ACTG |

 # Processing-Run Spreadsheets
-Here we define a `Processing-Run` as a set of Cell Ranger jobs performed on one or more BCL files to obtain one or more FBMs and/or TCR/BCR sequence analysis.
-A `Processing-Run` will take two spreadsheets (produced by the 10x techs) as inputs.
+A `Processing-Run` takes as input two spreadsheets (produced by the 10x techs) and one or more BCLs.
 The two spreadsheets are similar to the required spreadsheets that `cellranger mkfastq` and `count` take as inputs, but also contain additional information (e.g. expected cell count) as well as an implicit layout of running all jobs required to complete a  `Processing-Run` set of jobs.

 ## 1. Custom Sheet CSV